klimentij/NerdPrompt/README.md

 ## Token Estimation

 Token counts are *estimated* based on the total character count of the assembled prompt using an approximate ratio (default: 4.0 characters/token).
 This is fast but not exact.
 The estimate is displayed and included in `_task.md`.

-## Contributing

-(Add contribution guidelines if you open-source the project)

 ## License